uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 # User Stories

 * Identity
-    * As an author, I want a consistent identity per node, so that URLs to me/my posts are predictable and don't stop working.
+    * As an author, I want a consistent identity per node, so that URLs to me/my entries are predictable and don't stop working.
         * Note: This includes API links and web frontend links.
-        * Note: This doesn't include authors/posts that are deleted.
+        * Note: This doesn't include authors/entries that are deleted.
     * As a node admin, I want to host multiple authors on my node, so I can have a friendly online community.
     * As an author, I want a public page with my profile information, so that I can link people to it.
-    * As an author, I want to my (new, public) GitHub activity to be automatically turned into public posts, so everyone can see my GitHub activity too.
+    * As an author, I want to my (new, public) GitHub activity to be automatically turned into public entries, so everyone can see my GitHub activity too.
-    * As an author, I want my profile page to show my public posts (most recent first), so they can decide if they want to follow me.
+    * As an author, I want my profile page to show my public entries (most recent first), so they can decide if they want to follow me.
     * As an author, I want to be able to use my web browser to manage my profile, so I don't have to use a clunky API.
 * Posting
-    * As an author, I want to make posts, so I can share my thoughts and pictures with other local authors.
+    * As an author, I want to make entries, so I can share my thoughts and pictures with other local authors.
-    * As an author, I want my node to send my posts to my remote followers and friends, so that remote authors following me can see them. *⧟ Part 3-5 only*
+    * As an author, I want my node to send my entries to my remote followers and friends, so that remote authors following me can see them. *⧟ Part 3-5 only*
-    * As an author, I want to edit my posts locally, so that I'm not stuck with a typo on a popular post.
+    * As an author, I want to edit my entries locally, so that I'm not stuck with a typo on a popular entry.
-        * That is, authors should not have to delete and re-create a post to change the content.
+        * That is, authors should not have to delete and re-create an entry to change the content.
-    * As an author, I want my node to re-send posts I've edited to everywhere they were already sent, so that people don't keep seeing the old version. *⧟ Part 3-5 only*
+    * As an author, I want my node to re-send entries I've edited to everywhere they were already sent, so that people don't keep seeing the old version. *⧟ Part 3-5 only*
-    * As an author, posts I make can be in CommonMark, so I can give my posts some basic formatting.
+    * As an author, entries I make can be in CommonMark, so I can give my entries some basic formatting.
-    * As an author, posts I make can be in simple plain text, because I don't always want all the formatting features of CommonMark.
+    * As an author, entries I make can be in simple plain text, because I don't always want all the formatting features of CommonMark.
-    * As an author, posts I create can be images, so that I can share pictures and drawings.
+    * As an author, entries I create can be images, so that I can share pictures and drawings.
-    * As an author, I can create posts that contain videos of up to 4 seconds. *⧟ Bonus*
-    * As an author, posts I create that are in CommonMark can link to images, so that I can illustrate my posts.
+    * As an author, entries I create that are in CommonMark can link to images, so that I can illustrate my entries.
-    * As an author, I want to delete my own posts locally, so I can remove posts that are out of date or made by mistake.
+    * As an author, I want to delete my own entries locally, so I can remove entries that are out of date or made by mistake.
-    * As an author, I want my node to re-send posts I've deleted to everyone they were already sent, so I know remote users don't keep seeing my deleted posts forever. *⧟ Part 3-5 only*
+    * As an author, I want my node to re-send entries I've deleted to everyone they were already sent, so I know remote users don't keep seeing my deleted entries forever. *⧟ Part 3-5 only*
-    * As an author, I want to be able to use my web-browser to manage/author my posts, so I don't have to use a clunky API.
+    * As an author, I want to be able to use my web-browser to manage/author my entries, so I don't have to use a clunky API.
         * We don't want authors to have to use some interface like django-rest-framework or Swagger.
-    * As an author, other authors cannot modify my posts, so that I don't get impersonated.
+    * As an author, other authors cannot modify my entries, so that I don't get impersonated.
 * Reading
-    * As an author, I want a "stream" which shows all the posts I should know about, so I don't have to switch between different pages.
+    * As an author, I want a "stream" which shows all the entries I should know about, so I don't have to switch between different pages.
-        * As an author, I want my stream page to show me all the public posts my node knows about, so I can find new people to follow.
+        * As an author, I want my stream page to show me all the public entries my node knows about, so I can find new people to follow.
-        * As an author, I want my stream page to show me all the unlisted and friends-only posts of all the authors I follow.
+        * As an author, I want my stream page to show me all the unlisted and friends-only entries of all the authors I follow.
-        * As an author, I want my stream page to show me the most recent version of a post if it has been edited.
+        * As an author, I want my stream page to show me the most recent version of an entry if it has been edited.
-        * As an author, I want my stream page to **not** show me posts that have been deleted.
+        * As an author, I want my stream page to **not** show me entries that have been deleted.
-    * As an author, I want my "stream" page to be sorted with the most recent posts first.
+    * As an author, I want my "stream" page to be sorted with the most recent entries first.
 * Visibility
-    * As an author, I want to be able to make my posts "public", so that everyone can see them.
+    * As an author, I want to be able to make my entries "public", so that everyone can see them.
-    * As an author, I want to be able to make my posts "unlisted," so that my followers see them, and anyone with the link can also see them.
+    * As an author, I want to be able to make my entries "unlisted," so that my followers see them, and anyone with the link can also see them.
-    * As an author, I want to be able to make my posts "friends-only," so that I don't have to worry about people I don't know seeing them.
+    * As an author, I want to be able to make my entries "friends-only," so that I don't have to worry about people I don't know seeing them.
-    * As an author, I want my friends to see my friends-only, unlisted, and public posts in their stream.
+    * As an author, I want my friends to see my friends-only, unlisted, and public entries in their stream.
-    * As an author, I want anyone following me to see my unlisted and public posts in their stream.
+    * As an author, I want anyone following me to see my unlisted and public entries in their stream.
-    * As an author, I want everyone to see my public posts in their stream.
+    * As an author, I want everyone to see my public entries in their stream.
-    * As an author, I want everyone to be able to see my public and unlisted posts, if they have a link to it.
+    * As an author, I want everyone to be able to see my public and unlisted entries, if they have a link to it.
-    * As an author, I don't anyone who isn't a friend to be able to see my friends-only posts and images, so I can feel safe about posting.
+    * As an author, I don't anyone who isn't a friend to be able to see my friends-only entries and images, so I can feel safe about writing.
-    * As an author, I don't want anyone except the node admin to see my deleted posts.
+    * As an author, I don't want anyone except the node admin to see my deleted entries.
-    * As an author, posts I create should always be visible to me until they are deleted, so I can find them to edit them or review them or get the link or whatever I want to do with them.
+    * As an author, entries I create should always be visible to me until they are deleted, so I can find them to edit them or review them or get the link or whatever I want to do with them.

 * Sharing
-    * <del>As an author, I can share other author's public posts, so I can make things go viral! (repost, boost, retweet, etc) </del>
-    * <del>As an author, posts that I share will show up on the timeline of anyone who is following me. </del>
-    * As a reader, I can get a link to a public or unlisted post so I can send it to my friends over email, discord, slack, etc.
+    * As a reader, I can get a link to a public or unlisted entry, so I can send it to my friends over email, discord, slack, etc.
-    * As a node admin, I want to share public images with users on other nodes, so that they are visible by users of other nodes. *⧟ Part 3-5 only.*
+    * As a node admin, I want to push images to users on other nodes, so that they are visible by users of other nodes. *⧟ Part 3-5 only.*
-    * As an author, I want my friends-only/unlisted images and posts to not be shareable, so I know that if someone wants to share it they'll at least have to take a screenshot.
-        * Note: public posts (including public image posts) are re-shareable.
-    * As an author, I should be able to browse the public posts of everyone, so that I can see what's going on beyond authors I follow.
+    * As an author, I should be able to browse the public entries of everyone, so that I can see what's going on beyond authors I follow.
-        * Note: this should include all local public posts and all public posts received in any inbox.
+        * Note: this should include all local public entries and all public entries received in any inbox.

 * Following/Friends
-    * As an author, I want to follow local authors, so that I can see their public posts.
+    * As an author, I want to follow local authors, so that I can see their public entries.
-    * As an author, I want to follow remote authors, so that I can see their public posts. *⧟ Part 3-5 only.*
+    * As an author, I want to follow remote authors, so that I can see their public entries. *⧟ Part 3-5 only.*
     * As an author, I want to be able to approve or deny other authors following me, so that I don't get followed by people I don't like.
     * As an author, I want to know if I have "follow requests," so I can approve them.
-    * As an author, I want to unfollow authors I am following, so that I don't have to see their posts anymore.
+    * As an author, I want to unfollow authors I am following, so that I don't have to see their entries anymore.
-    * As an author, if I am following another author, and they are following me (only after both follow requests are approved), I want us to be considered friends, so that they can see my friends-only posts.
+    * As an author, if I am following another author, and they are following me (only after both follow requests are approved), I want us to be considered friends, so that they can see my friends-only entries.
-    * As an author, I want to unfriend other authors by unfollowing them, so that they can no longer see my friends-only posts.
+    * As an author, I want to unfriend other authors by unfollowing them, so that they can no longer see my friends-only entries.
     * As an author, my node will know about my followers, who I am following, and my friends, so that I don't have to keep track of it myself.
 * Comments/Likes
-    * As an author, I want to comment on posts that I can access, so I can make a witty reply.
+    * As an author, I want to comment on entries that I can access, so I can make a witty reply.
-    * As an author, I want to like posts that I can access, so I can show my appreciation.
+    * As an author, I want to like entries that I can access, so I can show my appreciation.
     * As an author, I want to like comments that I can access, so I can show my appreciation.
-    * As an author, when someone sends me a public post I want to see the likes, so I can tell if it's good or not.
+    * As an author, when someone sends me a public entry I want to see the likes, so I can tell if it's good or not.
-    * As an author, comments on my friends-only posts are visible only to my friends and the comment's author.
+    * As an author, comments on my friends-only entries are visible only to my friends and the comment's author.
 * node Management
-    * As a node admin, images can be hosted on my node, so that my users can use them in their CommonMark posts.
+    * As a node admin, images can be hosted on my node, so that my users can use them in their CommonMark entries.
     * As a node admin, I want to be able to add, modify, and delete authors, to fix problems or remove unwanted users.
     * As a node admin, I want to OPTIONALLY be able to allow users to sign up but require my OK to finally be on my node, so that I can prevent unwanted users spambots.
     * As a node admin, I want to be able to connect to remote nodes by entering only the URL of the remote node, a username, and a password, so that I don't have to edit code. *⧟ Part 3-5 only.*